talaia-labs/python-teos/contrib/client/README.md

 ## Usage

+If the root of teos was added to the PATH:

 	python -m teos_client [global options] command [command options] [arguments]

+Otherwise, from the root folder of teos, you can run it as:

+	python -m contrib.client.teos_client [global options] command [command options] [arguments]

 #### Global options

 - `--apiconnect`:	API server where to send the requests.
 Defaults to 'localhost' (modifiable in conf file).